confluentinc/cp-docker-images/docs/quickstart.rst

     {"schema":{"type":"string","optional":false},"payload":"10"}
     Processed a total of 10 messages

   Success!
-We now have a functioning source connector!
+You now have a functioning source connector!
 Now let's bring balance to the universe by launching a File Sink to read from this topic and write to an output file.
 You can do so using the following command from the Docker Host session started earlier:

   .. sourcecode:: bash